-In recent years, the American College of Healthcare Executives (ACHE) has conducted an annual survey of hospital CEOs regarding the most critical concerns of healthcare managers.
+In recent years, the American College of Healthcare Executives (ACHE) has conducted an annual survey of CEOs regarding the most critical concerns of healthcare managers.
 Financial concerns have headed the list of challenges in every year since the survey began in 2002.
-When asked to rank their specific financial concerns in 2019, CEOs listed the increasing costs for staff and supplies as their primary challenge, with adequate reimbursement from Medicaid and bad debt also near the top of the list (ACHE 2021).
+When asked to rank their specific financial concerns in 2015, CEOs listed the transition from fee-for-service to a value-based payment system as their primary challenge, with adequate reimbursement from Medicaid and bad debt also near the top of the list.
 (Reimbursement is discussed in chapter 3.)

-Just as ACHE surveys its CEO members, the Healthcare Financial Management Association surveyed CFOs in 2017 regarding their concerns for the future (Wilk 2017).
-Their most pressing issue was the need for increased investments in technology to improve revenue cycle management.
+Just as ACHE surveyed its CEO members, the Healthcare Financial Management Association surveyed CFOs in 2017 regarding their concerns for the future.
+Their most pressing issue was need for increased investments in technology to improve revenue cycle management.
 Aside from increased budgets, CFOs cited the need to leverage technology better to link clinical and financial opportunities in order to optimize performance.
-Another top concern among the CFOs was the increase in uncompensated care as patients assume more responsibility for payments through highdeductible health plans.
+Another top concern among the CFOs was the increase in uncompensated care as patients assume more responsibility for payments through high-deductible health plans.